-Camera views can be associated with all aircraft, a group of aircraft or a single aircraft.
-The camera can be assigned or associated with specific aircraft types using the Assign Aircraft Types to theCamera option.
-The first assigned aircraft type name is displayed (16) below the option along with the total number of aircraft types that have been assigned (17).
+7. Camera views can be associated with all aircraft, a group of aircraft or a single selected aircraft by using the Assign Aircraft Types To Your Camera View button (7a) or you can select the option by clicking in the associated text box (7b).